The January contest is now open for entry. Enter via the button below. The new contest deadline is 2/10 at 11:59pm PST.

 Coverage of events for which no advance planning was possible.
 Examples include, but are not limited to, accidents, fires, natural disasters and spot police action.
 Each entry may consist of multiple images.

-Coverage of events for which advance planning was possible.
+Coverage planned events was possible advanced planning was possible.
 Examples include, but are not limited to, courtroom events, funerals, news conferences, mock exercises, and campaigns.
 Spot news that develops during the course of planned events (such as riots at a protest) should be entered in Spot News.
 Each entry may consist of multiple images.

-Action and feature pictures from a sporting event.
+Action photos from a sporting event.
 Each entry may consist of multiple images.

-Each photographer entering the contest receives two points per month entered.
-First place receives 50 points , second place receives 40 points and third place 30 points.
+Each photographer entering the contest receives five points per month entered.
+First place receives 50 points, second place receives 40 points and third place 30 points.
 No ties or honorable mentions will be awarded.
 Points count only in the region in which they are earned and cannot be transferred.

 If an image is disqualified, the photographer may challenge the ruling.
 In that case, the photographer would appeal to the national clip chair.
 The national clip chair and two other regional clip chairs (from a different region than the photographer who is making the appeal) will make the final decision.
 The photographer must supply any information they feel will help make his/her case or that the MNCC Appeals Committee asks for.
 A decision will be made within three weeks of the appeal.